 The Cell EXPLORERS Network

-The Cell EXPLORERS national network is made of 13 teams constituted of members from 15 Higher Education Institutions in Ireland.
+The Cell EXPLORERS national network is made of 13 teams constituted of members from 10 Institutions in Ireland: 9 Higher Education Institutions and 1 research centre.
 The 13 Cell EXPLORERS teams visit schools around their localities, with an emphasis of activities around Science Week.
 Science Foundation Ireland is funding our national network through Discover strategic partnership Award.
 All our regional teams are supported locally by their institutions.

-NUI Galway and the Galway University Foundation has supporting Cell EXPLORERS activities including our international collaboration with the University of Katzulu-Natal.
+University of Galway and its Foundation office have been supporting Cell EXPLORERS activities, including our international collaboration with the University of Katzulu-Natal.

 How to learn more about your local Cell EXPLORERS teams?

 Click on the link to their team page below!

 Find out which team is the closest to your school, go to their team page and find their contact details.
 You can also find the teams email address on the CONTACT US site.

 If your school is far away from one of our teams, we might not be able to visit you in person.
 Since 2020, we have the ability to visit schools remotely through live onlline visits.
 Some of our teams are resuming in person visit in the classroom or on their campus.